hb707/equalHeight/README.txt

 	max_width : set the max window width to run this plugin (0: disable option)

 	min_width : set the min window width to run this plugin (0: disable option)

+	referer : Set what height should concider (min, max)